Back

 3. What fraction of the whole does the shaded portion represent?

-This is a circle that has been divided into 8 wedge shaped pieces.
-Three of the pieces are white and 5 of the pieces are shaded.
+A circle shape has been divided into 8 equal parts.
+5 of the parts are shaded.

 (